martinohanlon/exploring-space-with-minecraft/worksheets/installspacecraft.md

 ## Download

-Open a Terminal by clicking the icon on the taskbar, or by clicking `Menu > Accessories > Terminal' (TODO - check this) and enter the following commands one by one pressing Enter after each:
+Open a Terminal by clicking the icon on the taskbar, or by clicking `Menu > Accessories > Terminal' and enter the following commands one by one pressing Enter after each:

 ```
 cd ~